sajansharmanz/prettier-plugin-edgejs/README.md

+# No longer maintained as of 29 May 2026

+The AdonisJS team have finally got around to creating their own fully supported and maintained version of a prettier plugin.
+Therefore, this package will no longer be maintained.

+It is recommended to update your `@adonisjs/prettier-config` to the latest to enable its use.

+---
 # ⚠️ Project Status Update

 Hey everyone — just a quick note that I’m stepping back from active development for a while due to personal reasons.